Breaking-Good: Explaining Breaking Dependency Updates with Build Analysis: Experimental Methodology

 \subsection{Study Subjects}

-We performed all experiments on the BUMP benchmark, which contains a total of 571 fully reproducible breaking dependency updates.
+We performed all experiments on the BUMP\footnote{\href{https://github.com/chains-project/bump}{https://github.com/chains-project/bump}} benchmark, which contains a total of 571 fully reproducible breaking dependency updates.
 These updates are distributed over 153 Java projects collected from GitHub.
 Each project has more than 7 contributors, over 100 commits, and more than 10 stars, ensuring significant diversity in the selected projects.
 The generation of automatic explanations was applied for the 243 breaking updates categorized as compilation failures by BUMP.